 False or blind dormer:

 This dormer type can take any of the shapes above.
-It gets its name because the dormer doesn’t penetrate the roof.
-Their sole advantage is adding visual appeal to the home’s exterior.
+It gets its name because the dormer doesn’t penetrate the roof deck or sheathing into the living space of the house, meaning the dormer is not accessible or functional.
+The sole advantage or benefit is adding visual appeal to the home’s exterior.

-- Use notes: While installed for visual appeal, they tend to be on the small side too.
+- Use notes: While installed for visual appeal, false dormers tend to be on the small side relative to functional ones.

 - Cost notes: Since the roof sheathing isn’t cut and no window is added, blind dormers cost the least to build.